Why do you need to participate in peer evaluation?

 - Section 5.4 of the AAUP Master Agreement under Faculty Evaluation

-- Improves quality of your teaching (citation - College of New Jersey)
+- Improves your teaching (Peer Review of Teaching)

 Peer Evaluation of Teaching consists of the review of teaching performance by colleagues, usually in the same or a similar discipline, with the purpose of assessing and improving the quality of teaching.